 “By May 2013, 19% of residential broadband connections were superfast, up from 14% in November 2012 and more than doubling from 8% over the course of the last year.
 The move to higher speeds is partly down to Virgin Media’s network upgrade to double the speeds of most of its cable broadband customers.”

 Download times are estimates based on a 60MB music album and a 4GB HD movie.
 Performance can be affected by factors such as speed of the server the download is from, if the connection is wireless, time of day, general internet congestion, and other users sharing the same broadband connection.

-The world’s first virtual mobile network was launched by Virgin Media and it is also one of the largest fixed-line home phone providers in the country.
+We launched the world’s first virtual mobile network, offering fantastic value and services to customers.
+We are also one of the largest fixed-line home phone providers in the UK and Ireland.